yjzhao1004/pleioh2g/README.md

 ### Step 4: Compute pleiotropic heritability
 **pruning_pleioh2g_corr_single_rgzscore_cutatall_more.R** is to in computing h<SUP>2</SUP><SUB>pleio</SUB> / h<SUP>2</SUP> while performing pruning and bias correction.
 * We note that h<SUP>2</SUP><SUB>pleio</SUB> is a function of both the target disease and the selected set of auxiliary diseases/traits.
 We use the ratio of pleiotropic heritability vs. total heritability (h<SUP>2</SUP><SUB>pleio</SUB> / h<SUP>2</SUP>) to quantify the proportion of genetic variance that is pleiotropic.
+* Before conducting this step, please specify a directory for 'save_path' where the output results can be stored.
+If you run the example code below, you may get your output results in your R library ./pleioh2g/extdata/save_results_test/D/.
+* Please see the comments in the example code below to specify your input data.

 ```
 # First to determine which disease in your list is the target disease
 G = 3 # Index of target disease in trait list